craftingforchrist/Legal/rules.md

 1. Do not make posts or topics meant to insult, harrass, or provoke other people or groups.
 Do not promote or encourage others to make these posts either.
 2. Do not reply to posts with spammy irrelevant topics, images, or texts.
 3. Any disrespectful comments or posts meant to upset another user is prohibited.
 4. Please use the correct subforum when posting.
-If you are unsure where your post belongs, ask a staff member privately or place it in Off Topic to be safe.
+If you are unsure where your post belongs, ask a Staff Member privately or place it in Off Topic to be safe.
 5. Please refrain from "bumping" old posts with irrelevant comments.
 Revitalising a conversation is ok, as long as the comment is relevant.<br>
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;C.A "Bumping" refers to making a comment or reply after a long period of inactivity on a thread.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;5.A "Bumping" refers to making a comment or reply after a long period of inactivity on a thread.
 6. Do not post any misleading or misguiding content that may trick users.

 # D. Discord Guidelines